 First, use only the finest freshly roasted premium Arabica coffee beans.

 Coffee is 98-99% water.
 Use freshly drawn cold water.
-If your water is chlorinated or does not taste good, try bottled spring water.
+If your water is chlorinated or does not taste good, try bottled spring water - not distilled water.

 Measure accurately.
 Never guess.
 Using one standard coffee cup (5oz.) of cold water, your 10 cup coffee maker is 50 ounces.
 Start by using either one level tablespoon for a mild cup or two level tablespoons for a full-bodied cup and then adjust measurement to your taste.

-Use the correct grind; too course results in a weak tasting cup, too fine in a bitter cup.
+Use the correct grind; too coarse results in a weak tasting cup, too fine in a bitter cup.

 If you are using a paper filter, rinse it out with hot water, to remove the sizing, before use.